kokkos/kokkos-core-wiki/docs/source/API/core/macros-special/host_device_macros.rst

 ``KOKKOS_DEDUCTION_GUIDE``
 --------------------------

-This macro is used to annotate deduciont guides.
+This macro is used to annotate user-defined deduction guides.

 .. code-block:: cpp